By Michael d’Estries and SkillPointe Editorial Team

 Electric Lineman (Salary: $75,115)

 If a job with a view sounds appealing, you might want to consider a career as an electric lineman.
 Also called power line technicians, these specialists install, maintain and repair electric power lines and other equipment critical to electrical distribution and transmission systems.
-As most all work is done outdoors and in all conditions, it’s a career best-suited for those who enjoy working outside, pay close attention to detail, and have little fear of heights.
+As most of the work is done outdoors and in all conditions, it’s a career best-suited for those who enjoy working outside, pay close attention to detail and have little fear of heights.

 *Median salary figures provided by Emsi (economicmodeling.com)